mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     if (statusManager.generationRequired(model)) { /* ... */ }
     ```

-    Unfortunately, it does'nt seem to be reliable, e.g. when changing something in the model, the API behaves correctly in the first place.
-But after executing the *Synchronize* action, MPS for some reason believes that generation is not required any more (even though the change would have an effect on the output and *Synchronize* doesn't execute the generation).
+    Unfortunately, it doesn't seem to be reliable, e.g. when changing something in the model, the API behaves correctly in the first place.
+But after executing the *Synchronize* action, MPS for some reason believes that generation is not required anymore (even though the change would have an effect on the output and *Synchronize* doesn't execute the generation).
 This odd behavior can also be seen in the project view (note: this might be outdated information).

     {{ contribution_by('till-f') }}